cloud-devops-enthusiast/DevOpsRoadmap2023/Kubernetes/Kubernetes 1.0.md

 - *ReplicaSet*: A replicaset is a set of pods that are running at the same time in a kubernetes cluster.
 It is used to define the number of replicas of the application that should be running at the same time.

 - *Service*: A Service helps to describe the way in which the application represented by the pods can be accessed.
 Service mostly consists of the IP address and port number that is used to access the application, which also helps to control internal and external access to the application.

+**Master vs Worker Node**

+The master node is the brain of the cluster, it has the </>kube-apiserver which gives commands to the </>kubelet which is present on the worker node.
+The master node and worker node interacts with each other in a seamless way to run the applications, this consists of the actions requested by the master node and worker node providing health information at the same time.

+**Need of Kubernetes**

+**Key Terms in Kubernetes**

 **What is the difference between Kubernetes and Docker?**